ethanfuerst/mpg-dashboard/README.md

 *mpg_vis.ipynb* - notebook where I visualize data with matplotlib/seaborn and other python packages

 **TODO:**

-* create a tableau dashboard and link in readme

 * learn about representing irregular spaced time series data in matplotlib and Tableau